 A duty to preserve discoverable information arises when a reasonable party in the same factual circumstances would have reasonably foreseen litigation.
 The duty requires that the party take reasonable and proportionate steps to preserve relevant and discoverable information within its possession and control.
 Depending on the scope of such information and other circumstances, this may include implementing a "litigation" or "legal" hold to ensure that the organization's key custodians or data stewards take steps to preserve such information and to prevent losses due to routine business or system operations.
-The failure to take reasonable and proportionate steps may warrant curative measures or evidentiary sanctions, including adverse inferences, depending on whether the party acted in good faith or with the intent to deprive the other party of the information in litigation.
-See FRCP 37(e) (Failure to Preserve Electronically Stored Information); Ashworth et al., 10A Fed.
-Proc., L. Ed. § 26:553 (Sept.
-2019 Update) (Duty to preserve evidence for production and inspection); and The Sedona Conference Commentary on Legal Holds, Second Ed.: The Trigger & The Process, 20 Sedona Conf.
+The failure to take reasonable and proportionate steps may warrant curative measures or evidentiary sanctions, including adverse inferences.
+See Mannina v.
+District of Columbia, 437 F.Supp.3d 1, 9-13 (D.D.C.
+2020), and cases cited there.
+See also Ashworth et al., 10A Fed.
+Proc., L. Ed. § 26:553 (Nov.
+2020 Update) (Duty to preserve evidence for production and inspection); and Sedona Conference Commentary on Legal Holds, Second Ed.: The Trigger & The Process, 20 Sedona Conf.
 J. 341 (2019) (summarizing the above principles and offering guidelines).

-See also Vasser v.
-Shulkin, 2017 WL 5634860, at \2 (D.D.C.
-Nov.
-22, 2017); and Reinsdorf v.
-Skechers USA, Inc., 296 F.R.D.
-604, 626 (C.D.
+Courts require a party seeking an adverse inference based on spoliation of evidence to establish that: (1) there was an obligation to preserve the evidence at the time of destruction or alteration, i.e., the party knew or should have known that the evidence was relevant to pending or reasonably foreseeable litigation; (2) the records were destroyed with a "culpable state of mind"; and (3) the evidence was relevant to the extent that a reasonable factfinder could find that the evidence would support the party's claims or defenses.
+See Mannina v.
+District of Columbia, above, 437 F.Supp.3d at 6; and Apple Inc. v.
+Samsung Electronics Co., 888 F.Supp.2d 976, 989-990 (N.D.
 Cal.
-2013), and cases cited there (party seeking an adverse inference based on spoliation of evidence must establish that: (1) there was an obligation to preserve the evidence at the time of destruction or alteration, i.e., the party knew or should have known that the evidence was relevant to pending or reasonably foreseeable litigation; (2) the records were destroyed with a "culpable state of mind"; and (3) the evidence was relevant to the extent that a reasonable factfinder could find that the evidence would support the party's claims or defenses).
+2012), and cases cited there.
+See also Grenig & Kinsler, Handbook Fed.
+Civ.
+Disc. & Disclosure § 16:5 (4th ed.
+July 2020 Update).